TheCedarPrince/thecedarprince.github.io/notes/03272020064312-exponential-smoothing.md

++++
-@def title = "Exponential Smoothing"
-@def slug = "03272020064312-exponential-smoothing"
+title = "Exponential Smoothing" slug = "03272020064312-exponential-smoothing"
-@def tags = ["zettel", "signalprocessing", "noise", "artifact", "smoothing", "window", "julialang", "archive"]
-@def description = "An overview on how to use the exponential smoothing algorithm"

-@def rss_title = "Exponential Smoothing"
-@def rss_description = "An overview on how to use the exponential smoothing algorithm"
-@def rss_pubdate = Date(2020, 3, 27)
+tags = ["zettel", "signalprocessing", "noise", "artifact", "smoothing", "window", "julialang", "archive"] description = "An overview on how to use the exponential smoothing algorithm" rss_title = "Exponential Smoothing" rss_description = "An overview on how to use the exponential smoothing algorithm" rss_pubdate = Date(2020, 3, 27)
++++

 Exponential Smoothing